-- Guarantee long-term, predictable support for protecting and promoting civic space as a cornerstone of social cohesion and trust, aligning with SDG 16 and SDG 17. - Advance inclusive citizen participation in decision-making through mechanisms such as the Open Government Partnership and cooperative enterprises. - Counter the global crackdown on civil society by adopting diplomatic, financial, and legal measures to safeguard activists, independent media, and human rights defenders, recognizing the particular challenges faced by many people, their organizations and movements, including but not limited to women and girls in all their diversity, LGBTQIA+ people, children, youth, persons with disabilities, people living with HIV, older persons, Indigenous Peoples, refugees, internally displaced persons, migrants, and people in complex humanitarian settings.
+- Guarantee long-term, predictable support for protecting and promoting civic space as a cornerstone of social cohesion and trust, aligning with SDG 16 and SDG 17. - Advance inclusive citizen participation in decision-making through mechanisms such as the Open Government Partnership and cooperative enterprises. - Counter the global crackdown on civil society by adopting diplomatic, financial, and legal measures to safeguard activists, independent media, and human rights defenders.

-56 While we will let optimism continue to be our guiding light, progress on the sustainable development goals requires more than ever before urgent action from all critical stakeholders particularly governments.
+CC While we will let optimism continue to be our guiding light, progress on the sustainable development goals requires more than ever before urgent action from all critical stakeholders particularly governments.
 The failure of political leaders in both resource rich and poor countries to secure peace, address climate change and increase international financing for the goals has deepened the poverty crisis world over.
 We see a glimpse of hope with the G7 summit where we expect bold decisions and actions that can accelerate the speed and scale of support and direction our world needs.

-OYEBISI, B. OLUSEYI Coordinator of the Sustainable Development WG / Executive Director, Nigeria Network of NGOs
+OYEBISI, B. OLUSEYI Coordinator of the Sustainable Development WG /

+Executive Director, Nigeria Network of NGOs